 Google Smart Shopping

 Google Smart Shopping is the most convenient method of implementing ad campaigns.
 It is beginner-friendly and can provide quick results.
-However, you will sacrifice the control you get with Google Shopping Ads, which can leave some business owners feeling frustrated.
+However, you will sacrifice the control you get with Google Shopping Ads, which can frustrate some business owners.

 |Quick and easy to set up||No bid adjustments or device targeting|